 Mark the hinge positions on the bottom leaf of the stable door as around 50mm down from the top, and 150-200mm up from the bottom.

-Chop the hinges in exactly as you would a normal door.
+Chop the hinges in exactly as you would when hanging a normal door.
 There should be a perfectly equal margin all the way round each door, including in between each leaf of around 3mm.

-When the bottoms hung and I sit the top on to mark it, I use 3mm packers or some cardboard in between the two halves to pack the top door up the right amount.
+When the bottom is hung and I sit the top on to mark it, I use 3mm packers or some cardboard in between the two halves to pack the top door up the right amount.

 If the gaps aren't tight, especially the join then it's likely a draft will get through.